androz2091-business/postgresql-pgbackrest/README.md

 See [Androz2091/k8s-infrastructure](https://github.com/Androz2091/k8s-infrastructure/tree/main/cluster-manifests/db/postgres-pgbackrest).
 Check the commits history if the folder does not exist anymore when you are reading this.

 ### Known limitations

-#### Postgres data path

-Because `postgresql-pgbackrest` relies on the `initdb` Postgres command to create the stanza, the data path has been set to a subfolder `/var/lib/postgresql/data/db-files`.
-This is to avoid the `initdb` command to fail when the data path is not empty (when mounting a volume, there can be some `lost+found` inside the root data path).

 #### Encryption is the same for all repositories